Introduction to Foxwoods Casino Connecticut

-My first evaluation of Foxwoods Casino Connecticut was done online when preparing to publish my article Connecticut Slot Machine Casino Gambling back in July of last year.
+My first evaluation of Foxwoods Casino Connecticut was done online when publish my slots article Connecticut Slot Machine Casino Gambling.

-I learned that Foxwoods Casino Connecticut had grown, partly due to competition with nearby Mohegan Sun Casino, to become one of the largest casinos anywhere.
+I learned Foxwoods Casino Connecticut had grown, partly due to competition with nearby Mohegan Sun Casino, to become one of the largest casinos anywhere.
 Depending on how casino “largeness” is measured, it is currently reported to be the third or fourth largest casino in the world, although it has ranked as high as second largest in the past.

 Other items of interest I learned then was that Foxwoods Casino Connecticut is an American Indian tribal casino owned and operated by the Mashantucket Pequot Tribe.
 Since Foxwoods is a tribal casino, it is not subject to state gaming regulations but rather regulated through a negotiated state-tribal gaming compact approved by the U.S. Department of Interior.

 For those interested, this state-tribal compact is available at Connecticut State’s Department of Consumer Protection on their Tribal-State Compacts and Agreements along with the state-tribal compact for the Mohegan Tribe for Connecticut’s Mohegan Sun casino.

-The final item of interest to slots enthusiasts regarding gaming regulations is monthly actual payout return statistics available on the State of Connecticut’s Gaming Revenue and Statistics webpage.
+The final item of interest to slots enthusiasts regarding gaming regulations is monthly actual payout return statistics at State of Connecticut’s Gaming Revenue and Statistics.

-For the most recent month, March 2018, the actual payout return percentage was reported to be 91.56%, the lowest payout return since Foxwoods fiscal year begins on July 1.
+For March 2018, the actual payout return percentage was reported to be 91.56%, the lowest payout return since Foxwoods fiscal year begins on July 1.

 As it happens, these statistics show that consistently highest payout returns were at the beginning of Foxwoods fiscal year.
 From July through October of 2017, the average payout return was 92.05%, with the highest monthly payout return being 92.16% in October 2017.

 At the time of this writing, Fiscal Year 2017/2018 is incomplete.
 Now, however, the average annual payout returns for the last five years going back Fiscal Year 2011/2012 has shown a remarkably steady increase.
 For Fiscal Year 2011/2012, the yearly payout return was 91.59%, followed by a steady rise to 92.19% for the most recently completed Fiscal Year of 2016/2017.